yegor256/blog/_drafts/_tasking.md

 project not manageable?
 Because its scope is not broken down into pieces.
 It contains a large single job called "Redesign The Apartment."

-One of the key success factors for managability is the famous 0/100 rule, which requires any task to be either "in progress" or "complete."
+One of the key success factors for manageability is the famous 0/100 rule, which requires any task to be either "in progress" or "complete."
 There can be nothing in the middle.
 When such a rule is in place, the task can be delegated to its performer and they can become responsible for its completion,